Salute (musician)

-Felix Angyumanu Nyajo (known professionally as Salute, stylized as salute) is an Austrian DJ and record producer based in England, who is currently signed to English independent record label, Ninja Tune.
-They (Note: Nyajo is non-binary and uses they/them pronouns.) initially gained attention for their remixes of Aaliyah's "Rock the Boat" and Sam Smith's "Money on My Mind" in the early 2010's, produced and released during their adolescence around the age of 16.
+Felix Angyumanu Nyajo (known professionally as Salute) is an Austrian DJ and record producer based in England, who is currently signed to English independent record label, Ninja Tune.
+They (Note: Nyajo is non-binary and uses they/them pronouns.) initially gained attention for their remixes of Aaliyah's "Rock the Boat" and Sam Smith's "Money on My Mind" in the early 2010s, produced and released during their adolescence around the age of 16.